SupplyHub/Challenge2/ReadMe.md

 ##Notes for candidates
-If you're using this challenge as part of your technical evaluation, please fork this repository, create your solution as an AngularJS, Polymer, or React app and sent your repository url to matthias@supplyhub.com.
+If you're using this challenge as part of your technical evaluation, please fork this repository, create your solution as an AngularJS, Polymer, or React app and send your repository url to matthias@supplyhub.com.
 Private repositories are also accepted, in that case give access to the GitHub username *manonthemat*.

 ##Bonus points